dolittle/Bifrost/Documentation/Articles/csharp_coding_styles.md

 # C# Coding Styles

-This guide is not a guideline but should be considered the coding standard for the project and is subject to automated verification during automated builds and also part of codereviews of pull requests.
+This is the to be considered the coding standard for Bifrost and is subject to automated verification during automated builds and also part of codereviews such as those done for pull requests.

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”,